pe-st/md/git.md

 Tools / Options / Diff : just select Beyond Compare in the dropdowns for external Diff/Merge

+## Forks and Pull Requests

+Pull from a fork on GitHub

+    git pull https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git BRANCH_NAME

+Pull a pull request (with numerical id ID) from GitHub

+    git pull https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git pull/ID/head

+Note that you better checkout first the commit where the PR should apply...

 ## SVN

 cloning of fo_java since the creation of the ao directory (SVN 29714)